 Working with highly skilled and experienced teams, Vardags has firm directors who specialise in divorce for those from a finance background.

-Head of Financial Forensics Jonathan Ruffell is an expert in dealing with complex financial cases, ensuring that assets are valued appropriately to allow the best possible settlement result for our clients.
-Working with our lawyers, Jonathan’s findings have been transformative in financially complex cases, and invaluable when it comes to winning the best possible settlement for our clients.
+Partner and Head of Financial Forensics, Katherine Danby is an expert in dealing with complex financial cases, ensuring that assets are valued appropriately to allow the best possible settlement result for our clients.
+Working with our lawyers, Katherine’s findings have been transformative in financially complex cases, and invaluable when it comes to winning the best possible settlement for our clients.